Biafran separatist leader arrested and will face trial, Nigeria says

 ABUJA (Reuters) -The leader of a group calling for the secession of a part of southeastern Nigeria formerly known as Biafra has been arrested and is being held in the capital Abuja to face trial, the justice minister said on Tuesday.

-Nnamdi Kanu appeared in court and his case was adjourned until July 27, a spokesman said.
+Nnamdi Kanu appeared in court and his case was adjourned until July 26 and 27.

 Attorney General and Justice Minister Abubakar Malami told state news channel NTA that Kanu was detained on June 27 and “brought back” to Nigeria, but he did not say from where.